 As you’d expect, bitcoin maximalists argue the opposite.
 How can we trust any cryptocurrency that has an unlimited inflationary potential?
 How is Ethereum any better than the U.S. dollar?

-Recently, Ethereum has seen massive inflows of venture capitalists, all of whom will benefit from the implementation of the PoS system.
+Recently, Ethereum has seen massive inflows of funds from venture capitalists, all of whom will benefit from the implementation of the PoS system.
 Ethereum has undeniably seen explosive price action over the past years, some might argue even more so than Bitcoin.
 If supply of new tokens dwindles by 90% while large-cap HODLers continue accumulating, bitcoin might indeed find itself facing a true market cap rival somewhere down the line.

 Regardless of which cryptocurrency holds the #1 market cap position, both Ethereum and bitcoin are very different tokens with completely different use cases.
 Those who understand the difference, and the long-term prospects for each, may pick a favorite.
 We’d respectfully suggest we don’t have to choose between them – rather, we can own both, and buy, sell and trade them tax-free with a digital IRA.
 Obviously, a digital IRA isn’t for everyone.
 Only those who’ve watched cryptocurrencies boom over the last few years and take a place in the global financial system, and who want to personally benefit from crypto’s massive growth potential, should consider a digital IRA.